-33. Adequate Fencing for Animals
+35. Adequate Fencing for Animals

-- (1) The owner or occupier of any land where an animal is kept or is grazing must ensure that it is fenced in a way that will prevent the type of animal being kept on the land escaping from it. - (2) If an Authorised Officer considers that the fencing on the land where an animal is kept or is grazing is not adequate for the type of animal being restrained, or that the fences are in a condition that would not prevent the animal from escaping onto a road or adjoining property, the Authorised Officer may serve a Notice to Comply on the owner or occupier requiring an appropriate fence to be erected or for a fence to be repaired or modified.
+- (1) The owner or occupier of a property on which any livestock, small bird, large bird, rodent or reptile or any other animal is kept must ensure that the property is adequately secured to the satisfaction of Council to prevent the animal from escaping that property. - (2) If an Authorised Officer considers that the fencing on the land where an animal is kept or is grazing is not adequate for the type of animal being restrained, or that the fences are in a condition that would not prevent the animal from escaping onto a road or adjoining property, the Authorised Officer may serve a Notice to Comply on the owner or occupier requiring an appropriate fence to be erected or for a fence to be repaired or modified.

-34. Shelters for Animals
+36. Shelters for Animals

-- (1) A person keeping animals must provide shelter for them that is reasonable and appropriate for the type of animal being kept. - (2) All animal shelters must be maintained so that a nuisance or offensive condition is not caused to adjoining properties by: - (a) manure and other waste on the land; - (b) a failure to keep food and other materials in fly and vermin proof containers: - (c) inadequate drainage of the land; - (d) allowing grass, weeds, refuse, rubbish and other material to build up within three metres of the animal shelter; and - (e) a failure to keep the animal shelter and the land in a clean and sanitary condition.
+- (1) The owner or occupier of a property must ensure that any structure on that property used for housing any livestock, small bird or large bird, rodent or reptile or any other animal and the area within three (3) metres of such structure is maintained: - a) in a clean, inoffensive and sanitary condition; and - b) so it does not cause any nuisance; and - c) to the satisfaction of Council or an Authorised Officer. - (2) All animal shelters must be maintained so that a nuisance or offensive condition is not caused to adjoining properties by: - (a) manure and other waste on the land; - (b) a failure to keep food and other materials in fly and vermin proof containers; - (c) inadequate drainage of the land; - (d) allowing grass, weeds, refuse, rubbish and other material to build up within three metres of the animal shelter; and - (e) a failure to keep the animal shelter and the land in a clean and sanitary condition.